ForomePlatform/anfisa/README.md

 Open your browser and go to: http://localhost:9000/anfisa/app/dir/

+If you run container in VM, go to: http://<VMIP>:9000/anfisa/app/dir/

+**Port 9000 must be opened in VM firewall.**

 ### Add datasets to Anfisa

 !!!Before you begin: put datasets files to /path/to/asetup/data on your host!